CowboyCollective/CowboyCollective.github.io/_posts/2021-02-20-Pistol Pete.md

 Now gather the family and watch the Pistol Pete pilot in its entirety so you can decide for yourself.

-<iframe src="https://archive.org/embed/pistol-pete" style="youtube" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>
+<iframe src="https://archive.org/embed/pistol-pete" id="youtube" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 <h1>An Idea Decades in the Making</h1>